Last updated on October 5, 2022 by Wandering our World

 Polzeath Camping: Free Scavenger Hunt Game!

-If you’re looking to keep kids amused while camping in Polzeath – or you fancy having some fun for yourself – then we’ve created a printable scavenger hunt game!
+If you’re looking to keep children entertained while camping in Polzeath – or you want some fun for yourself – then we’ve created a printable scavenger hunt game!